KTheXIII/monkecard/README.md

 # memo

-`memo` is a card memo, quiz game and an article renderer build with in mind that the data sources can be supplied from other external servers.
+`memo` is a card memo, quiz game and an article renderer.
+Build in mind that the data source can be supplied from other external servers.

 Build with Snowpack, ReactJS and TypeScript.